INTRAMURAL 7v7 & 8v8-MIXED-REC FLAG FOOTBALL RULES AND REGULATIONS

 Blocking: All offensive screen blocking shall take place without contact.
 It is similar to a screen in basketball.
 The screen blocker shall have his/her hands and arms at his/her side or behind the back.
 Any use of arms, elbows, legs or body to initiate contact during an offensive player’s screen block is illegal.
 A player must be on his/her feet before, during, and after screen blocking.
 No charging into offensive blockers, the defense must make an effort to get around the offensive blocker.

 Punting: When punting the ball, a kicking team must announce its intentions to the officials before the ball is declared ready to play.
 After such an announcement, the kicking team can only change the decision by a time out (Either team) or by accepting any penalty.
 No one may move besides the kicker in the act of kicking until the ball is away.
 The center must snap the ball to the kicker who must be at least two yards behind the line of scrimmage.
-There shall be no quick kicks.
+There shall be no quick kicks and no fake punts.

 A punted ball that hits the ground may be advanced, but it must be fielded cleanly.
-The ball will be declared dead if the punting team downs the ball or if the receiver doesn’t field the ball cleanly (fumbles or muffs the punt).
+The ball will be declared dead if the punting team downs the ball or if the receiver doesn’t field the ball cleanly (fumbles or muffs the punt, and the ball subsequently touches the ground).

 Fumbles: Any fumble, lateral or forward pass that is intercepted or caught in the air may be advanced.
 Any time a loose ball touches the ground during a play from scrimmage, (excluding incomplete forward passes) the ball is automatically downed there.